 This page lists selected sources of economic statistics and data licensed by the UC Berkeley libraries or freely available on the web.
-Broken down by category: Data Visualization; International Macroeconomic; United States & Regional Macroeconomic; International Trade; Foreign Investment; Companies & Industries; Development & Inequality; Demography & Labor; Economic History; Political Economy, Financial Data; and selected Microdata.
+Broken down by category: United States Macroeconomic; International Macroeconomic; Microdata Guides; Frequently Used Surveys; International Trade; Foreign Investment; Companies & Industries; Development & Inequality; Demography & Labor; and Economic History.

 Portals where researchers deposit economic data, and gateways to search for it include: